-Luckily, there are some great gifts that can make life easier, or just more fun, for chicken owners and lovers.
-These gifts aren’t just more material clutter for your friend’s home, they are helpful, creative tools to make every day with chickens go more smoothly.
+Luckily, there are some great gifts that can make life easier, or just more fun, for chicken lovers and owners.
+These gifts for chicken keepers aren’t just more material clutter for your friend’s home, they are helpful, creative tools to make every day with chickens go more smoothly.
+Read on to discover some of our favorite practical gifts for the passionate chicken lover in your life.

 In cold weather, many chicken owners heat up water every morning to take to their hens.
 Left outside in the winter, water troughs freeze, and the chickens no longer have a fresh source of water, putting them at risk of dehydration.